Nationwide Chronic Pain Attorneys

 In addition to these categories, any type of illness or condition can lead to chronic pain, such as cancer or fibromyalgia.

 Chronic Fatigue Conditions

 There are a number of diseases and conditions that can lead to chronic fatigue.
 This level of fatigue can interrupt the daily life of an individual and be a cause for him or her to require job accommodations or disability benefits.
 Whether you suffer from chronic fatigue syndrome (CFS), fibromyalgia or other conditions that result in extreme fatigue, our firm can stand up for your rights.

 Contact Our Nationwide Chronic Pain Lawyers Now

 Regardless of where you live in the U.S., our attorneys at the Wisconsin office of Alan C. Olson & Associates can help you understand your rights and options.
-Contact us online today or call our office at 888-843-1261 or 262-785-9606 to schedule a consultation.
+Contact us online today or call our office at 262-785-9606 to schedule a consultation.
 An experienced member of our skilled legal team can assess your case and determine the best way in which to pursue disability benefits or another type of employment law claim on your behalf.